 The fact of the first.
-26 June 1941, the leader of the destroyers "Moscow", having completed the combat mission of firing on the Romanian naval base and the port of Constanta, headed for Sevastopol.
-When returning to their base, the existing operational-tactical situation (the raid of enemy aircraft) required the development of the ship as much as possible for a long time.
-Long-term operation of the power plant in the supernominal mode led to the destruction of the supporting devices (foundations) of the main steam turbines, which did not withstand the conditions of severe operation.
+June 26, 1941 the leader of the destroyers "Moscow", having completed the combat mission of shelling the Romanian naval base and port of Constanta, headed for Sevastopol.
+Upon returning to their base, the prevailing operational-tactical situation (enemy raid aviation) demanded the development of the ship the maximum possible course for a long time.
+Long-term operation of the power plant in ultra-nominal mode led to the destruction of the supporting devices (foundations) of the main steam turbines, which could not withstand the conditions of harsh operation.
 First, the foundations cracked, and then began to collapse.
-The reason for the destruction of the foundations was the material of their manufacture - cast iron - a brittle metal, unable to withstand long-term ultimate dynamic stresses.
-The result of the accident, caused by the use of cast-iron foundations, was the loss of the destroyers lead and the death of the ship from the effects of the enemy weapons.
+The reason for the destruction of the foundations was the material of their manufacture - cast iron - a brittle metal that is not able to withstand long-term extreme dynamic stresses.
+The result of the accident caused by the use of cast-iron foundations was the loss by the leader of the destroyers of the course and the death of the ship from the influence of the enemy weapons.

 It should be added that in the peacetime period before the war, the power plants of combat ships operated on nominal and supernominal regimes for a very short time only during the trial running tests, and after the ships were accepted into the fleet, the long-term operation of the ship's power plant on the marginal modes was completely prohibited by a special circular.